USS Satyr: Vietnam War

 She was recommissioned the same day as RVNS Vinh Long (HQ-802).Placed in the custody of the Philippines government in 1975, with the fall of the South Vietnamese Government, and she was brought to Subic Bay, Zambales, Philippines.
 Because there was need of a repair ship in the Philippine Navy the ship was transferred to the Philippine Government through the foreign military sales (FMS).
 Named BRP YAKAL (ARL-517) the vessel was commissioned on 21 June 1983, and placed under the Naval Forces on 1 August 1983.
 Later the bow number was changed from ARL-517 to ARL-617 and finally to AD-617.
 Her first commanding officer was CDR Victor Salazar, PN.
 She started her tour in the southern Philippines under the Commander Naval Forces Philippines on 2 November 1983.
 Aside from mobile repairs rendered to the units of NAVFORSOUTH she had performed other missions.
 Notably, the Barrier/Negation patrol along the Philippine-Malaysian border during the Maldanas incident in October 1985, the sealift of Filipino repatriates from Indonesia to the Philippines in February 1986, the support mission for President Corazon C. Aquino's visit to Jolo, and lately, the transport of 600 Boy Scouts from General Santos, during the BSP National Jamboree, 11–17 November 1988, in Zamboanga City.
 Other missions include transport of personnel, anti-smuggling negation patrols, and as a logistic ship for small craft.
 Decommissioned on 7 June 2001.
-Yakal was scrapped in 2004.
+Yakal is reefed in 2004.

 Satyr earned 2 campaign stars for her service during the Korean War and 3 for her service in the Vietnam War.